jmbenck/weather-snippet/README.md

 # Weather extraction snippet

-This is an example of how we can use Python and Web Scraping to get information making search from a webpage.
+This is an example of how we can use Python and [Web Scraping](https://bit.ly/3qOY5Pa) to get specific information making a search from in a webpage.

-We will make a search on Google for the weather of a given City and use BeautifulSoup to extract that data.
+We will make a search on Google for the weather of a given City and use [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to extract that data.

 We know there are better ways for getting weather information (like API's).
 But I think this is a nice snippet for demonstration purposes.
 ## Dependencies